mikrostew/automatic-owl/src/one-rep-max.md

 ---
 title: One Rep Max Calculator
-description: Estimate your one repetition max (1RM), the maximum weight you can lift one time, for an exercise.
+description: Estimate your one repetition max (1RM), and derive percentages and reps from that.
 layout: script
 scriptName: one-rep-max.js